pietmau/RedditDemo/README.md

 **Pagination must be added!!!** And page size should be dynamic, based on screen size, network conditions, usage patterns, etc...

+I also would have been the right thing to do to **show ths saved results from the database while fetching new data** from the network.

+### Please note
+Most posts in the `pics` subreddit do not have a text.
+I selected this subreddit because it was my idea to run some TensorFlow models on the images (which I did not do, due to time constraints).

 ## How is it built?

 ### Architecture